Oxid15/cascade/README.md

  * **Reusability** - code should have an ability to be reused in similar projects with little or no effort
  * **Traceability** - everything should have meta-data

-The logo of the project is a depiction of these principles: it symbolizes modularity, standartization, information flow and is cascade-like :)
+The logo of the project is a depiction of these principles: it symbolizes modularity, standardization, information flow and is cascade-like :)